Home Medicinal Chemistry Vitamins B Vitamins

 • Vitamin B12 is a powerful neural compound that helps in the synthesis of neurotransmitters.
 Therefore, it may be the functioning of the brain and nerves in the human body.

-• It is also required for the proper growth and development of the human body.
+• This form of B vitamin is also required for the proper growth and development of the human body.

-• Like most B vitamins, cobalamin is important in fatty acid and amino acid metabolism.
+• Like most B vitamins, cobalamin plays an important role during fatty acid and amino acid metabolism.

-• It also plays an important role in DNA synthesis and regulation.
+• This form of B complex vitamins also plays an important role in DNA synthesis and regulation.

-• Natural foods or supplements of vitamin B12 help to produce healthy red blood cells and prevent conditions like anemia.
+• Natural foods or supplements of vitamin B12 help to produce healthy red blood cells and also prevent conditions like iron deficiency anemia.

-• Daily intake of the B12 vitamin may reduce homocysteine levels in your blood.
-It is a protein that is responsible for damaging arterial walls and increases the risk of heart blocks and strokes.
+• Daily intake of the B12 vitamin reduces homocysteine levels in your blood.
+Homocysteine is a protein that is responsible for damaging arterial walls and increasing the risk of heart attacks and strokes.

 Vitamin B Complex Supplements

-All the B complex vitamins are the list of water-soluble vitamins that help to maintain our body.
-Therefore, they are dissolved in water and your body may not store them.
+The B complex vitamins are a list of water-soluble vitamins that help to maintain our good health.
+Therefore, they dissolve in water and your body does not store them.

 The supplementation of vitamin B complex is a common way to increase the levels of B vitamins.
 Most energy drinks contain high amounts of B vitamins to boost the energy levels of your body.

-The supplementation (tablets or capsules) of B vitamins may also help to reduce stress, boost mood, and reduce symptoms of anxiety or depression.
-Always ask your doctor or healthcare provider before taking B vitamin supplements.
+The supplementation (tablets or capsules) of B vitamins also helps to reduce stress, boost mood, and reduce symptoms of anxiety or depression.
+However, always ask your doctor or healthcare provider before taking supplements that contain B vitamins.

 Daily Recommendations for B Vitamins